copasi/ADAM.private/superADAM/SDDS/README.txt

 If you changed the REACT code, you need to rebuild the docker image: cd superADAM/SDDS sudo docker build -t <your username>/sdds .
-You may also have to update the Dockerfile to reflect changes you made in the REACT docker container.
+You may also have to update the Dockerfile to reflect changes you made in the SDDS docker container.